alinxess/insta_flutter/README.md

 Built a clone of basic instagram in flutter that allow users to share their photos with others as a post.</br>
 Posts can be liked and commented on by users.
 Users can follow and see the newsfeed of other users that they are following. </br>

-Implemented an Apollo federation based microservices architecture and GraphQL API.</br>
+<b>Implemented an Apollo federation based microservices architecture and GraphQL API.</b></br>

+<b>Implemented firebase authentication at the frontend and authorisation in the backend(gateway) by getting user token from headers and pass this token from context to each subgraph as 'userid'.</b></br>

-Implemented firebase authentication and databases - Neo4j, MongoDB, Firebase Storage.</br>
+<b>Databases used - Neo4j, MongoDB, Firebase Storage.</b></br>

 <b>Implemented Referential Integrity like mechanism between these different databases through Apollo Federation</br>
 entity's reference resolver.</b></br>